 Puff Pastry - premade and frozen puff pastry from Pepperidge Farms makes this recipe extra easy.
-You will only need half of a sheet for the two tart pans. using puff pastry for the pear tart makes this a flaky easy and elegant dessert.
+You will only need half of a sheet for the two tart pans.
+Making these pear tartlets with puff pastry is great way to serve an easy and elegant dessert.

 Pears - make sure to use a fully ripe pear.
 One regular size is enough for these two tarts.
 My Harry and David pears are huge so I only needed half .
 The unused pear can be refrigerated and put in a salad or freeze for later use in another tart.

 If you don't have fresh, no worries, you can used canned, just rinse them first.

 Cream Cheese - You can use a full-fat, reduced-fat, or a Neufchâtel cheese.
 I've made quit a few cream cheese fillings and cheesecakes with Neufchatel without any baking issues or taste problems.

 Sugar – this is your basic white granulated sugar.

 Egg - small batch recipes sometime only need a partial egg, so for something like the cream cheese filling, I use the white only and the yolk is refrigerated for the morning breakfast.

 Vanilla Extract – Use a pure vanilla extract or a vanilla paste.

 Cinnamon Sugar - I always have a shaker ready for Cinnamon toast and just sprinkle on a bit before baking.
 The ratios is 1:1 for the cinnamon and the sugar.